BreitbandModem/neovim-lua/README.md

 Configure the newly installed font in the terminal app (e.g. iterm2).

-Make sure that the debug adapter config in [dap.lua](nvim/lua/plugins/dap.lua) points to the path of the cloned vscode-node-debug2 repo.
+Make sure that the debug adapter config in [dap.lua](nvim/lua/plugins/dap.lua) points to the path of the cloned vscode-js-debug repo.

 4. Install LSP language servers